cu-mkp/edition-webpages/docs/how-to-use.md

 In any essay, click on the folio numbers contained in the text to view that manuscript page (return by clicking the back arrow in your browser).

+In any essay, click on an image to view it at full size in a pop-out lightbox.
+Close the lightbox by clicking either on the "X" in the upper right-hand corner or outside of the image itself.

 ### [The Bibliography](/#content/resources/bibliography)